Observation-Management-Service/ewms-pilot/README.md

 #### Inter-Task Files

-To transfer files between task containers, a shared directory is available to all task containers.
-This is provided by the environment variable `EWMS_TASK_DATA_HUB_DIR`, referred to as the "data hub".
+To transfer files between task containers, a shared directory is available to all task containers and the init container.

+The pilot provides the filepath to the "data hub" in two ways:

+1. By replacing the placeholder string, `{{DATAHUB}}`, in the container's arguments at runtime.
+2. By setting the task container's environment variable: `EWMS_TASK_DATA_HUB_DIR`.

 **Note**: